 I had no idea how to blog when I started.
 Why did I go to the trouble?
 Because I read blogging was something authors should do.
 Just so you know, I’m a dedicated pantser.
 My MO is to jump off the cliff and figure it out on the way down.
-On the other hand, I have a full time day job, and had to keep the blog from overwhelming my life.
+On the other hand, when I started I had a full time day job, and had to keep the blog from overwhelming my life.
 So I committed to publishing a new post once a week and decided I’d just have to figure out what to write as I went along.
-After a year of hard work, I can now share “how to blog” … and get results!
+After a year of hard work, I was able to share my thoughts on how to blog … and get results!

 Why should I spend so much time blogging?

 The overall consensus is that maintaining a blog that consistently delivers good content can help establish an author’s platform, encourage discipline, and allow a writer to practice craft and find a voice.
 Bottom line, the real reason to blog is to get noticed.
 By Google, by your colleagues and peers, and by anyone who may be able to offer support or opportunity.
 We blog to connect with 1) readers who might be interested in purchasing our books, 2) supporters who will spread the word about what we have to say to other readers who might be interested in purchasing our books, and 3) a community of authors and writers who share ideas that can help us find our way.

 How to blog: Establish the basics

 Every blogger needs to understand the basics before they begin (or soon after.)
 This information will help you determine the best days to post, and subjects to write about:

 1) Define your target audience (Who are you writing for/talking to?)

 2) Review blog analytics to interpret the days of the week that get the most traffic (What is/are the best day(s) to post?)